FEE – After a Decade of Cheap Money, the Federal Reserve Still Has No Exit Strategy

 The Foundation for Economic Education published this article by Jimmy Morrison on Monday April 1, 2019.

-The Housing Bubble is available on Blu-ray, DVD, and digitally on VIMEO ON DEMAND!
+The Housing Bubble is available on Blu-ray, DVD, and digitally on Vimeo on Demand!
+Watch the new sequel The Fall of 2008 before it’s released!

 I started a house painting business the month house prices peaked.
 I had planned on using the profits from painting to fund my film projects, but that was assuming home values weren’t going to fall 30 percent.
 My timing couldn’t have been worse.